Oregon’s Hazelnut HarvestJune 15, 2022

 World Hazelnut Supply

 Oregon may dominate U.S. hazelnut production, but the U.S. is a relatively small player in the world hazelnut market.
 One feature that all hazelnut producing regions of the world have in common is that they are all close to large bodies of water, which help create a moderate climate.
-Turkey is by far the largest producer of hazelnuts, producing 60.0% of the total world production.
-The U.S. ranks fourth, producing 5.4% of the total world hazelnut production in 2018.
-Italy and Azerbaijan are the two other countries with significant hazelnut production, producing 15.4% and 6.0%, respectively.
+Turkey is by far the largest producer of hazelnuts, producing 62.0% of the total world production.
+The U.S. ranks third, producing 6.0% of the total world hazelnut production in 2020.
+Italy was the second largest producer of hazelnuts, producing 13.1% of production.